awsdocs/aws-lambda-developer-guide/doc_source/lambda-functions.md

 To use your Lambda function with AWS resources in an Amazon VPC, configure it with security groups and subnets to [create a VPC connection](configuration-vpc.md)\.
 Connecting your function to a VPC lets you access resources in a private subnet such as relational databases and caches\.
 You can also [create a database proxy](configuration-database.md) for MySQL and Aurora DB instances\.
 A database proxy enables a function to reach high concurrency levels without exhausting database connections\.

 To use [code signing](configuration-codesigning.md) with your Lambda function, configure it with a code\-signing configuration\.
 When a user attempts to deploy a code package, Lambda checks that the code package has a valid signature from a trusted publisher\.
 The code\-signing configuration includes a set of signing profiles, which define the trusted publishers for this function\.

-For more information about designing Lambda applications, see [Application design](https://docs.aws.amazon.com/lambda/latest/operatorguide/application-design.html) in the *Lambda operator guide*\.